A resource for young adults living with severe allergy

 Older teens and young adults should speak with their doctor about what device and dose is most suitable for them.

-These illustrations and short animations show how to give each adrenaline injector.
+These Allergy & Anaphylaxis Australia illustrations and animations show how to give each adrenaline injector.

 WHEN TO USE AN ADRENALINE INJECTOR